By:

 point to consider about coordination is that genetic pre-disposition

 plays a significant role.
-Less coordinated children will likely
+Less coordinated children will likely never

-cannot be made, however – quite the opposite.
+however – quite the opposite.

 Here